deancureton/Sigma/Sigma/README.md

 `log` takes in one argument, outputs the argument to the console, and appends a line break to the end.
 `logl` takes in one argument and outputs the argument to the console with no line break.
+`random` takes in two number arguments and outputs a random number between the two.

 # Comparators

 We don't like equal signs in Sigma.
 If you type one, Sigma will throw an error.
 So, to check whether two things are equal in Sigma, use the `?` symbol.
-This equality is strict.
 To check whether two variables have the same type, use the `??` symbol.
 To check if two numbers are within 5% of each other, use the `~` symbol (approximately equal).
 Use the `>` and `<` symbols for greater than and less than like in any other language. `>?` and `<?` also work as regular, but `≥` and `≤` are also supported by Sigma.

 # Loops